RIGHT OF WAY AND REAL PROPERTY

 (e) The length of time the property will be stored by the Department.

-(6) A $2 charge may be made for the cost of removal and storage of the personal property.
-No charge will be made for the cost of the cleanup generally.
+(7) A $2 charge may be made for the cost of removal and storage of the personal property.
+No charge will be made for the cost of the personal property removal generally.

 It is the general policy of the Department of Transportation to efficiently and economically dispose of real property that is determined by the agency to be surplus.